natural/java2python/doc/tests.md

 Class02.java`, just `make Class02`.
 If you supply an extension, nothing will happen and the test won't run.

-The `test` directory contains two helper scripts used by the makefile that you can also use during development.
+The `test` directory contains two helper scripts that you can use during development.
 The first is [runjava][], which runs the Java compiler and the Java VM with the indicated file.
 Use it like this:

 ```bash
 $ ./runjava Class01.java